dcts/OscRemoteControl/README.md

 ### 1. Run OscRemoteControl with Java Runtime Environment (recommended)
 1. Install the [java runtime environment](https://www.java.com/en/download/).
 If you have java already installed on your machine the installer will recognize this and check for updates.
 If any updates are suggested, be sure to upgrade.
-2. Download this repository, navigate to the `executables` folder and choose your operating system.
-For example if you have a windows x64 OS, run the `oscRemoteControl.exe` file inside `executables/application.windows64/`.
+2. Download this repository and run the executable for your operating system.
+For example, if you have a windows x64 OS, run `oscRemoteControl.exe` which is located inside `executables/application.windows64/`.
 3. If you see the following screen, you have successfully installed OscRemoteControl on your computer:<br>
 <img width="400px" src="https://user-images.githubusercontent.com/44790691/54880769-11d10180-4e49-11e9-9cf9-3693b464ca6c.PNG">